PatrickH39/website-new/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: University of British Columbia

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
   more_info: >
-    <p>taken in San Francisco, CA</p>
-    <p>callsign: VA7PKH</p>

-social: false # includes social icons at the bottom of the page
+    <p>me in Toronto, ON<br><br></p>

+social: false

 ---

-I'm Patrick Huynh, a civil engineering student at the [University of British Columbia](https://www.ubc.ca), where I was honored to be a [Schulich Leader Scholarship](https://schulichleaders.com/) recipient.
-My studies have given me a strong foundation in both technical and analytical skills, which I've been able to apply to various projects and roles.
+I'm Patrick Huynh, a civil engineering student at [University of British Columbia](https://www.ubc.ca), where I am honored to be a [Schulich Leader Scholarship](https://schulichleaders.com/) recipient.
+I’m self-driven and curious, always looking to discover new things and improve.

-I'm currently a Ground Station Hardware Developer for [UBC Orbit](https://www.ubcorbit.com/), where we're building a satellite named ALEASAT to assist with disaster relief by providing on-demand satellite imagery to amateur radio operators.
-My work in the COMMS subteam involves everything from designing power amplifiers to optimizing impedance matching.
+Currently, I'm a Ground Station Hardware Developer for [UBC Orbit](https://www.ubcorbit.com/), where we're building a satellite named ALEASAT to assist with disaster relief by providing on-demand satellite imagery to amateur radio operators.

+I hold a basic with honours amateur radio operator license (callsign `VA7PKH`).
+My work in the COMMS subteam involves helping get our satellite licensed by Global Affairs Canada and setting up the Ground Station at the [Radio Science Lab](https://rsl.ece.ubc.ca/)!

-I also currently work as a Service Desk Analyst for [AgeCare](https://www.agecare.ca), where I take on various projects under the Director of IT and the Manager of IT Support Services.
-My work here includes leading cybersecurity training initiatives, developing internal web applications for employees, and streamlining IT processes to save the company significant costs.
+I also work as a Service Desk Analyst for [AgeCare](https://www.agecare.ca), where I take on a range of IT projects.
+Here, I've lead cybersecurity training initiatives, developed internal web applications for employees, and streamlined processes to make workflows smoother—reducing operational costs.

-My passion for technology extends beyond my work and studies.
-I love building things that solve real-world problems.
-One of my current projects is an [ePaper Transit Board](https://github.com/PatrickH39/ePaper-Transit-Board) that shows real-time transit information.

-I highly encourage you to check out the rest of the projects on my site!
+Check out the [projects](/projects) on my site or connect with me on [LinkedIn](https://www.linkedin.com/in/patricklbh)!